-A majority of survey participants (56.4%) indicated that they currently receive injections as a treatment for DR or DME, with the most common brand being Lucentis (29.4%), followed by Eylea (24.6%), Avastin (20.2%), and Ozurdex (13.5%).
+Over one-half of survey participants (56.4%) indicated that they currently receive injections as a treatment for DR or DME, with the most common brand being Lucentis (29.4%), followed by aflibercept (Eylea) (24.6%), Avastin (20.2%), and Ozurdex (13.5%).
 The remainder of patients indicated that they did not know the brand of their injection.
+As noted above, due to the timeline of the study, it is assumed that participants who indicated receiving aflibercept, received aflibercept (2mg) and not the drug under review (aflibercept (8mg)).